The-Diamond-Sword-Productions/Minecraft-Sparkling-Server-Hosting-Tool/README.md

 # Minecraft-Sparkling-Server-Hosting-Tool
-This is a free Minecraft server Hosting Tool.

-Here you can find all versions of this tool -> https://github.com/The-Diamond-Sword-Productions/Minecraft-Sparkling-Server-Hosting-Tool/releases
+Here you can find all versions of this free minecraft server hosting tool -> https://github.com/The-Diamond-Sword-Productions/Minecraft-Sparkling-Server-Hosting-Tool/releases

 Have fun and keep in mind that this is still in BETA.
 If bugs are found, please open an issue.